-The Company has a comprehensive Design Organisation.
-Out of 31 types of aircraft produced so far, 17 have been of indigenous design.
+The Company has a comprehensive Design and Development capability in the field of aerospace.
+Out of 31 types of Aircraft produced so far, 17 have been of indigenous design.
 The Company has long experience in design and manufacture of a diversified range of aircraft and its systems.
-For further growth of the Company it was considered necessary for HAL to strengthen its R&D capability and accordingly the erstwhile Design Bureaus have been restructured and reorganised into the following R&D Centres:
+For further growth of the Company, it was considered necessary for HAL to strengthen its R&D capabilities and accordingly the erstwhile Design Bureaus have been restructured and reorganised into the following R&D Centres:

 The Company takes up maintenance and overhaul services to cover the life cycle requirement of all the old and new products.
-Presently, 13 types of aircraft/ helicopters and 14 types of engines are being overhauled.
-In addition, facilities exist for repair/ overhaul of various accessories and avionics fitted on aircraft of Russian, Western and Indigenous designs.
+Presently, 13 types of Aircraft/ Helicopters and Engines are being overhauled.
+In addition, facilities exist for repair/ overhaul of various Accessories and Avionics fitted on Aircraft of Russian, Western and Indigenous designs.

 In line with HAL's mission to become a global player, Exports have been identified as one of the thrust areas.
 HAL has supplied Dhruv, Lancer, Chetak & Cheetah helicopters and Do-228 aircraft to international customers and is also providing product support for the above platforms.
 The company has established its credibility through supply of high precision structural & composite work packages, assemblies, avionics etc to Global Aviation majors like Airbus, Boeing, Rolls Royce, IAI, Rosoboronexport etc.